JeanWi/Python-Template/README.md

 - The main branch is protected and holds the most recent released version
 - The develop branches hold the latest developments for the next version.
 Naming convention: develop_vMAJOR.MINOR.BUGFIX
 - A feature branch is created and merged on the most recent develop branch via a PR
-- Any PR on the develop branch is tested and can only be merged after tests have passed
+- Any PR on a develop branch is tested and can only be merged after tests have passed
 - Merging a develop branch into main tests again
 - Releases to PyPI are triggered by making a new release